 - AppMon 2017 May Listen for OneAgents at.

-- AppMon 2018 April Listen for AppMon Agents at.
+- AppMon 2018 April and later Listen for AppMon Agents at.

 AppMon Agent uses secure connection by default, to allow non-secured connections, select the Allow non-TLS on port checkbox, and specify port for such connections.

 Restart the Collector for changes to take effect.

 AppMon applies collector balancing to make sure that no Collector is overloaded.
 Collector groups is the instrument to make it happens, allowing Agent connection balancing/switch-over (but no automatic switch-back) across Collectors in the same group.
 If the agent balancing task realizes that a Collector is overloaded, it tries to move agents to other collectors within the same group.
 By default, collectors with a load of more than 50% of the group average are considered overloaded.

 Collectors without a group name are standalone Collectors.
 No Agent connection balancing is performed across them.

 When you first start a new Agent, it always tries to connect to the Collector specified in the Agent connection string.
 If this Collector is overloaded, the Agent gets a list of available Collectors in the group and reconnects to a Collector randomly selected from the list.
 During subsequent starts of the Agent, which now has a Collector list, the Agent immediately tries to connect to a Collector from the list on the Agent (ignoring the Collector specification in the connection string).